SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

  * `io.acme.todolist.project`
  * `io.acme.todolist.comment`

-This package would be a part of the API shared between client- and server- side code of your application.
+This package would be a part of the API shared between client- and server-side code of your application.

 #### Commands